K. T. Paul: Rural Reconstruction

-Paul was moved by the appalling conditions of poverty of the rural masses who constituted 90 percent of India's population.
+Paul was moved by the appalling conditions of poverty of the rural masses who constituted 90 per cent of India's population.
 Thus he established Rural YMCA Centres to work for the upliftment of rural young men.
 At this stage, the missionaries too looked to the YMCA for help in the Mass Movement areas where a large number of Christians who were coming over to Christianity brought their problems of poverty, debt, and depression with them.
 Such problems could not be solved in a day.
 The large number of such converts entering the Church proved to be a burden.
 Therefore, it was at the urgent request of the missionaries that the YMCA began to render help in the field, seeking the cooperation of the church to make it economically possible for those Christians to become honest and self-respecting citizens.
 Paul worked for the village education scheme and rural reconstruction program through the YMCA and the church.

 By launching the Rural Work Programme, Paul had in fact opened a 'campaign against Indian poverty'.
 No government has so far succeeded in eliminating poverty, but Paul experimented with a methodology to tackle it at its roots.
 As a keen student of the Indian situation he had taken note of the Co-operative Act passed by Lord Curzon in 1904, followed by another in 1912, meant to help farmers to overcome their serious financial problems.
 Neither the Co-operative Credit banks of the Government nor its agricultural development departments had succeeded in solving the problem of poverty in rural India.

 Paul took an intensive study tour of the poverty-stricken districts to supplement the existing knowledge of both the theory and practice of Indian agriculture.
 He thought that every Indian problem had its roots in rural conditions.

 Under the guidance of Paul, the YMCA took up responsibility for depressed classes in four districts and set up YMCA Credit Societies to help bankrupt farmers.
 However, it ran into difficulty as the regular District Co-operative Banks of the Government were not willing to give loans to these Societies without adequate property securities of the community who took the loan.
 Paul's appeal to take the character of the borrower as his credit was rejected by the banks.
 Social disability which deprived the lower castes, of memberships of government Co-operative Credit societies, was a problem faced by Christians both in north and south India.
 Paul argued that the disabilities of Christians are so great that if special attention was not given to them it would take a century for the advantages to reach them.
 Therefore, special treatment was given to them while non-Christians could become shareholders and beneficiaries.